 Once you try these Mesquite Cheddar Muffins, you'll wish you had them around all the time.
 They're as deliciously flavorful as they sound.
 I've been loving mesquite flour recipes and this one is a total hit.

 Imagine smoky chipotle peppers, melting cheddar cheese, the magical, elusive earthy, spiced flavor of mesquite flour, all blended together with soft potatoes in a muffin!
 I know, right!?

 Have you ever used, or heard of Mesquite Flour?

-I hadn't until a couple of months ago when a fantastic food blogger, David of Cocoa and Lavender, sent me a bag to sample.
+I hadn't until a couple of months ago when my food blogger friend, David of Cocoa and Lavender, sent me a bag to sample.
 David lives in Arizona, where mesquite flour is readily available.

-They're delicious with a bold cup of coffee in the morning, alongside a steaming bowl of chili at noon, excellent with grilled steak in the evening, and yummy late-night snack.
+They're delicious with a bold cup of coffee in the morning, with a steaming bowl of chili at noon, excellent with grilled steak in the evening, and as a yummy late-night snack.

 - 1 teaspoon baking powder

 - ¾ teaspoon salt